vmware-tanzu/tanzu-dev-portal/content/team/josh-long/_index.md

 ### Cloud Native Java (5-10 Days)

-<p>“It is not necessary to change.
-Survival is not mandatory.” -W. Edwards Deming</p>
+<p>?It is not necessary to change.
+Survival is not mandatory.? -W. Edwards Deming</p>
 <p>Work takes time to flow through an organization and ultimately be deployed to production where it captures value.
-It’s critical to reduce time-to-production.
+It?s critical to reduce time-to-production.
 Software - for many organizations and industries - is a competitive advantage.</p>
 <p>Organizations break their larger software ambitions into smaller, independently deployable, feature -centric batches of work - microservices.
-In order to reduce the round-trip between stations of work, organizations collapse or consolidate as much of them as possible and automate the rest; developers and operations beget “devops,” cloud-based services and platforms automate operations work and break down the need for ITIL tickets and change management boards.</p>
+In order to reduce the round-trip between stations of work, organizations collapse or consolidate as much of them as possible and automate the rest; developers and operations beget ?devops,? cloud-based services and platforms automate operations work and break down the need for ITIL tickets and change management boards.</p>
-<p>But velocity, for velocity’s sake, is dangerous.
+<p>But velocity, for velocity?s sake, is dangerous.
 Microservices invite architectural complexity that few are prepared to address.
-In this talk, we’ll look at how high performance organizations like Ticketmaster, Alibaba, and Netflix make short work of that complexity with Spring Boot and Spring Cloud.</p>
+In this talk, we?ll look at how high performance organizations like Ticketmaster, Alibaba, and Netflix make short work of that complexity with Spring Boot and Spring Cloud.</p>
 <p>In this workshop we'll look at how to build cloud-native Java applications.
 A cloud native application is:</p>
 <ul><li>elastic</li>
 <li>agile</li>